Chapter 0:

 Tatsuchi clung.
 Heat licked at their heels.
 Smoke choked her lungs.
 Screams filled the streets.
 Somewhere above, she saw a figure move.
 Hooded.
 Silent.
 Still.

-In the bedroom, she saw a child, someone else who needed saving.
+She turned her head back to her bedroom, she saw a child, someone else who needed saving.

 Him.
 I know it was him.
 I don’t know who he is.
 But I know I left him there.